mayankpathak4513/Locating_maps_using_ipython/README.md

 # display world map
 world_map
 ```
+You can change the various latitude and longitute to go through the different locations and countries.

+You can also change to zoom level for initial visualization and then zoom-in and out accordingly.

 #### Let's create a Stamen Toner map of India with a zoom level of 4.
 ```